Steve-Fenton/astro-accelerator/README.md

 pnpm install --force @img/sharp-linux-x64
 ```

-## Publish to NPM
+## Publish to N

+Run the command:

+    pnpm refresh

-Update the `package.json` with the new version number, and commit the change.
+This updates dependencies, increments the version number, and runs tests.
+On commit to main, the build will upload the new package to NPM.

 The NPM token expires periodically and must be updated in GitHub settings -> Secrets -> Actions.